byuns-usc/cs566-project/README.md

 3. [Kayvan Shah](https://github.com/KayvanShah1) | `MS in Applied Data Science @ USC`
 2. [Ayushi Gang](https://github.com/) | `MS in Computer Science @ USC`
 4. [Christopher Apton](https://github.com/chrisapton) | `MS in Applied Data Science @ USC`

+### Acknowledgement
+We thank Professor Yan Liu at the University of Southern California for guidance.

 ## 🪪 LICENSE
 This project is licensed under the `MIT` License.
 See the [LICENSE](LICENSE) file for details.